janchua19/practice-tdd-parking-lot-2021-8-1-15-16-40-779/src/TestCase.md

     Then return no car

 [X] Case5
     Given a parking lot and used ticket
     When fetch the car
     Then return no car

-[] Case6
+[X] Case6
     Given a parking lot but no space available
     When park the car
     Then return no parking ticket

+# story 2
+[] Case1
+    Given a parking lot and unrecognized ticket
+    When park the car
+    Then return no car with error unrecognized parking ticket

+[] Case2
+    Given a parking lot and used ticket
+    When fetch the car
+    Then return no car with error unrecognized parking ticket

+[] Case3
+    Given a parking lot and without any position and car
+    When park the car
+    Then return no car with error no available position